WellthCare

 • Minor injuries and flare-ups (often from going too heavy too soon)

-The best “budget gym” isn’t the one with the most items.
-It’s the one that makes consistency easy.
+The best budget gym isn't the one with the most gear.
+It's the one that makes consistency easy.

 A benefits-optimized starter kit (high impact, low friction)

 What follows isn’t a random gear list.
-Each item earns its place because it’s simple, scalable, and more likely to be used-exactly how high-performing benefits are designed.
+Each item earns its place because it’s simple, scalable, and more likely to be used—exactly how well-designed benefits programs are designed.

 1) A jump rope (or a no-rope version)

-If you want the most cardio per square foot, a jump rope is hard to beat.
-It’s quick, cheap, and easy to repeat-which is why it’s a great “habit builder” tool.
+If you want the most cardio per square foot, a jump rope is tough to top.
+It’s quick, cheap, and easy to repeat—which is why it’s a great “habit builder” tool.

 • Look for an adjustable length rope with comfortable handles.